angulardart/site-angulardart/src/angular/guide/architecture.md

 ## Data binding

-Without a framework, you would be responsible for pushing data values into the HTML controls and turning user responses into actions and value updates.
-Writing such push/pull logic by hand is tedious, error-prone, and a nightmare to read as any experienced jQuery programmer can attest.
+Without a framework, you're responsible for pushing data values into the HTML controls and turning user responses into actions and value updates.
+Writing such push/pull logic by hand is tedious and error prone, and the result is often difficult to read.

 <img class="image-left" src="{% asset_path 'ng/devguide/architecture/databinding.png' %}" alt="Data Binding" width="220px">

 Angular supports **data binding**, a mechanism for coordinating parts of a template with parts of a component.
-Add binding markup to the template HTML to tell Angular how to connect both sides.
+Add binding markup to the template HTML to tell Angular how to connect the template and the component.

 As the diagram shows, there are four forms of data binding syntax.
-Each form has a direction &mdash; to the DOM, from the DOM, or in both directions.
+Each form has a direction: to the DOM, from the DOM, or in both directions.
 <br class="l-clear-both">

-The `HeroListComponent` [example](#templates) template has three forms:
+The `HeroListComponent` [example](#templates) template includes three of the four forms of data binding syntax:

 <?code-excerpt "lib/src/hero_list_component_1.html (binding)" title?>
 ```